YosysHQ/arachne-pnr/README.md

 ## Updates

+2015-08-06: Interface change: Default seed is 1, can be randomized with `-r` option.

 2015-07-18: New version.
 Release notes:
 * IceStorm and arachne-pnr now support the iCE40LP/HX8K
 * huge speed improvements (~50x)